2023: The Good, The Bad, The Surprising, & The Disappointing

 They Cloned Tyrone

-Shadow-dropped on Netflix on the same day that Barbie and Oppenheimer took over theaters and everyone’s social media, They Cloned Tyrone is an amazing stylistic blend of comedy, science fiction, blaxploitation, and thriller.
+Shadow-dropped on Netflix on the same day that Barbie and Oppenheimer took over theaters and social media, They Cloned Tyrone is an outstanding, stylish blend of comedy, science fiction, blaxploitation, and thriller—all wrapped into one unforgettable experience.

 The Eight Hundred

-This may be the most insanely chaotic film you ever see.
-It’s China's Black Hawk Down.
+This might be one of the most insanely chaotic war films you’ll ever see—it’s China's Black Hawk Down.

 MOST DISAPPOINTING